tosttost/HiGHS/pages/run-executable.md

 ---
-title: Running the HiGHS executable
 permalink: /run-executable/
 ---

+## Running the executable

 #### Input file formats

 HiGHS can parse .mps and .lp files.
 Models can also be loaded at runtime from another program using the library interface.

-# Running the executable

 Assuming the executable was created following the [build]() instructions, and the lp model is specified in `model.mps` (see more on LP [Input file formats])In the following discussion, the name of the executable file created in build/bin when building HiGHS is assumed to be highs.
 HiGHS can read plain text MPS files and LP files (but not compressed files), and the following command solves the model in model.mps

 ```bash
   /build/bin/highs /path/to/model.mps